 When it comes to Thoroughbred racing, it’s easy to focus on the horses.
 (We can’t blame you—they’re pretty awesome.
 Just ask anyone here in Lexington.)
 But just as important as the horse is the jockey—the one helping guide, control and urge on the horse during the heat of the race, making split-second decisions that mean the difference between a win and a loss.

 During the nineteenth century, as Thoroughbred racing was really starting to heat up and grab the country’s attention, many of those jockeys were African American.
 Black jockeys were among the sport’s best, winning the biggest races and setting records that would stand for decades.
-Thirteen of the 15 riders in the first Kentucky Derby were African-American--and 16 of the first 28 Derbys were won by African-American jockeys.
+Thirteen of the fifteen riders in the first Kentucky Derby were African American—and 16 of the first 28 derbys were won by African-American jockeys.

 The Original Champion: Oliver Lewis

 You might know that the winner of the first Kentucky Derby (1875) was a horse named Aristides.
 But you might not know that he was piloted to victory by a 19-year-old Black man and Fayette County native named Oliver Lewis.

 Aristides was one of two horses from the same stable riding in the race—the other, Chesapeake, was the favored pick.
 Lewis and Aristides were supposed to set a fast pace, tire the field out, and then pull back to allow Chesapeake to win.
 But when Chesapeake fell back in the pack, Lewis changed the plan, urging Aristides ahead to win the first Derby and earning them both a place in racing history.

 The Rockstar: Isaac Burns Murphy